arogozhnikov/arogozhnikov.github.io/_posts/2020-11-01-microscopy.markdown

 - Microscopy
 ---

-## If you want to learn some culprits of microscope
+## If you want to learn some culprits of microscopy

-I think you'd better watch this video by microbehunter, because rest of the post is view of ML person on things you should (not) expect from microscopy during experiment design.
+... you'd better watch this video by microbehunter, because rest of the post is view of ML person on things you should (not) expect from lab microscopy during experiment design.

 <iframe width="560" height="315"
  src="https://www.youtube.com/embed/Ir9TGt6zljI"